-Guidelines Maximum Number of Directorships in other companies Executive Director A director shall exercise due discretion A director shall exercise due discretion in accepting and holding directorships Non-Executive Director outside of Ayala Land, Inc. A director may hold any number of CEO outside of the Company provided that in the director's opinion, these other positions do not detract from the director's capacity to diligently perform his duties as a director of the Corporation.
+Guidelines on the maximum Number of Directorships in other companies Executive Director A director shall exercise due discretion in accepting and holding directorships Non-Executive Director outside of Ayala Land, Inc. A director may hold any number of directorships outside of the Company provided that in the director's opinion, these other CEO positions do not detract from the director's capacity to diligently perform his duties as a director of the Corporation.